bookmarkmemo/privacy-policy/README.md

 - Pro license key cache and validation timestamps (if you activate Pro).

 ### 2.7 Pro license (optional)
-If you buy Pro and activate a license key, the extension sends the **license key** and a **device instance id** to Lemon Squeezy’s License API to activate/validate.
-It does **not** send your bookmarks, notes, or images to Lemon Squeezy or to the developer.
+If you buy Pro and activate a license key, the extension sends the **license key** and a **device instance id** to Polar’s License API to activate/validate.
+It does **not** send your bookmarks, notes, or images to Polar or to the developer.

 ---